whitehillnate/Azure-Soc/README.md

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Building a SOC + Honeynet in Azure ( with Live Traffic)
 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I have implemented a miniature honeynet within the Azure cloud environment.
+The honeynet collects logs from diverse sources and aggregates them into a centralized Log Analytics workspace.
+Microsoft Sentinel utilizes this workspace to construct attack maps, initiate alerts, and generate incident reports.
+To assess the security posture of the vulnerable environment, I measured specific security metrics over a 24-hour period.
+Subsequently, I implemented various security controls to fortify the environment, and once again measured the relevant metrics over another 24-hour period.
+The results are presented below, highlighting the impact of the security enhancements on the measured metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)